 The cost of college can vary widely depending on where you choose to enroll, and there are many ways to lower the costs even more.
 By planning ahead of time, you can save on the cost of higher education long before you're ready to enroll.
 Get started with these 11 ways to save:

-Explore financial help for career training: If you are unemployed and receiving unemployment benefits, you may be qualified to receive assistance through the U.S. Department of Labor.
-Call their toll-free Jobs number or ask your unemployment benefits office to see if and how you can receive their help for Workforce Investment Act Eligible Training in your state.
+If you are unemployed and receiving unemployment benefits, you may be qualified to receive assistance through the U.S. Department of Labor.
+Visit their website or ask your unemployment benefits office to see if and how you can receive their help for Workforce Investment Act Eligible Training in your state.

 You can also take advanced courses in high school and pass a special exam to earn college credits.
 The two best known programs of this type are Advanced Placement and International Baccalaureate.
 Check with your high school guidance office to see what options exist at your school.